 Literally every single event in your past no matter how bad could have in some way saved your life.
 You got run over by a car, but you survived.
 If you had not been run over by that car perhaps a different car would have run you over, but perhaps if it had you would have died.
 That means by being run over by that first car, your life was saved.

 But then maybe it wasn’t?
 Who knows, you don’t, I don’t, no one does, and that is exactly the point.
 Which is why it is far better to use your past as a means to make a better present.
 And in my view the way you do that is by using your past as a means of learning.
-If something happened, you can always learn from it, if the decision you made that led to the outcome that you did not want, was a good decision but just one of those things, then you’ve learned that you made was a good decision, that’s a positive.
-If the decision you made you decide was a poor one, and with a different mindset you could have made a better one, then use that to learn how to make better ones in the future.
+If something happened, you can always learn from it, if the decision you made that led to the outcome that you did not want, was a good decision but just one of those things, then you’ve learned that what you made was a good decision, that’s a positive.
+If you decide the decision you made was a poor one, and with a different mindset you could have made a better one, then use that to learn how to make better ones in the future.

 But at the same time don’t lament the fact that you made what you now deem to be a poor decision in the first place, the reason being if you had not made it, you would not have learned how to make a better one in the future.
 So that poor decision has improved your life.
 It may not feel like it yet, but once you start using your newfound knowledge to make better decisions, the proof will be in your future.